-Our school has designated the north side of the parking lot in the front of the school for dropping off students in the morning and picking them up after school.
-The south side of the parking lot is for staff only.
+Our school has designated the south side of the parking lot in the front of the school for dropping off students in the morning and picking them up after school.
+The north side of the parking lot is for staff only.
 Please drive carefully while in the parking lot, and be aware of students walking and crossing the lot.
+You will notice in the drawing (on the back page of the handbook) that the bus lane and student drop off/pick up lanes are separated.
 The goal is to eliminate students crossing the paths of buses and cars.
 Please assist us in providing a safe and effective plan for the pickup and drop off each day.